VincentVanWijk/fluent-regex/README.md

 ## Grouping

-Grouping construct such as capturing groups take an anonymous function as a parameter.
+Grouping constructs such as capturing groups take an anonymous function as a parameter.
 The anonymous function takes a FluentRegex object as a parameter.
 On this object you can continue to chain methods to create the sub-pattern for the capture group.